When migrants arrived in droves, this poor New Mexico city opened its arms

 "Information so that children aren't frightened," Ammirati said.
 "They've never been in a bus station before, they've never been in an airport before."

-For Betsy, a mother of two from Honduras, the child-friendly space set up by Ammirati's team was a respite for her children, ages two and seven.
+For Betsy, a mother of two from Honduras, the child-friendly space set up by Ammirati's team was a respite for her children, ages 2 and 7.

 Betsy said she was fleeing an impossible situation at home.
 "Lately the narcotraffickers have taken over the country, and they want us to distribute drugs for them.
 We refused, so they killed my brother," she said.
 "I'm just asking for an opportunity for my children.
 I don't want them to be killed."